jlxip/zodiac/README.md

 # zodiac

 ## Introduction
-Zodiac is a low-footprint high-performance reverse proxy (and, very soon, load balancer) for [Gemini](https://gemini.circumlunar.space/), written in C++.
+Zodiac is a low-footprint high-performance reverse proxy and load balancer for [Gemini](https://gemini.circumlunar.space/), written in C++.
 Think of it like an nginx for Gemini, meant to connect to FastCGI-like local servers, or _backends_.

 This project:
 - Soothes the Gemini backend creation, since they don't need to worry about: